Moonshine-IDE/MoonshineWebsite/pages/policies/msa.md

 4.1 Termination by Provider – This Agreement may be terminated:

-4.1.1 if Customer fails to pay within 15 days of Provider giving notice to Customer, at the address Prominic has on file for Customer, that Customer has failed to pay any charges or taxes, or
+4.1.1 if Customer fails to pay within 15 days of Provider giving notice to Customer, at the address STARTcloud has on file for Customer, that Customer has failed to pay any charges or taxes, or

 4.1.2 immediately if Customer becomes insolvent or seeks protection, voluntarily or involuntarily, under any bankruptcy law.

-4.2 Termination by Customer – This Agreement may be terminated upon 30 days prior notice by an authorized representative of Customer viaProminic.NET/CloseAccount.
+4.2 Termination by Customer – This Agreement may be terminated upon 30 days prior notice by an authorized representative of Customer via https://moonshine-ide.com/closeaccount.
 In the event the website in the preceding sentence is not accessible by the Customer, then an authorized representative of the Customer may give notice of termination as defined in Section 13.
 Notice will be deemed effective when actually received by Provider.

 4.3 – In the event of any termination/cancellation of this Agreement, Provider may: